loafey/DimArray/readme.md

 ```

+## Other implementations
+A CPP version can be found [here](https://github.com/AnzoDK/DimArray) made by AnzoDK.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.